 With a love of organic instrumentation combined with modern technologies, classical training, and years of live performance, Tyler Traband is one of the exciting new breed of composers writing for visual media.
-A multi-instrumentalist, film & TV composer, and singer/songwriter, Tyler has toured nationally, written countless commercials for top brands, and composed for riveting documentaries, thrillers and adventure films.
+A multi-instrumentalist, film & TV composer, and singer/songwriter, as well as a Healthcare Clio Award Winner, Tyler has toured nationally, written countless commercials for top brands, and composed for riveting documentaries, thrillers and adventure films.
 His credits include: the IMAX documentary CHASING THE GHOST PARTICLE; the PBS TV movies THE TRIAL OF ANTIGONE and THE PARTHENON MARBLES for the National Hellenic Museum; THE YOUNG AND THE RESTLESS; and AN AMERICAN HOME: FRANK LLOYD WRIGHT’S B. HARLEY BRADLEY HOUSE, currently streaming on Amazon Prime, with the original score available on Lakeshore Records.

 I am a very lucky guy.
 I have had more fun and freedom, while fighting the “artist” fight than anyone I have ever known, and am just damn happy to be able to call myself a full-time musician.
 I love what I do.